KartikChugh/Otto/README.md

 Satisfy your curious mind with our fun, interactive network builder!

 Otto preconfigures a standard model architecture with [research-based](http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf) activations and initializers, but users are free to tinker with each layer as they wish.
-Additionally, Otto can make network changes en masse upon user instruction, with the aid of a dedicated Wit application (**Otto-Netbuilder**).
+Additionally, Otto can make network changes en masse upon user instruction, with the aid of a dedicated Wit application (**Otto-Net**).

 #### Linear Regression